People

 Lab Director

 Dr. Luke Clark is a global expert on the psychology of gambling.
-He joined UBC’s Department of Psychology as the inaugural Director of the Centre for Gambling Research at UBC in July 2014.
-Before moving to UBC, he worked in the Department of Psychology at the University of Cambridge from 2000, and he was appointed to faculty in Cambridge in 2007.
+He joined UBC’s Department of Psychology as the inaugural Director of the Centre for Gambling Research at UBC in 2014.
+Before moving to UBC, he held a tenured appointment in the Department of Psychology at the University of Cambridge.

 Graduate Students